-9.1.2.2.
+10.3.3.
 Abstract and Significance (5,000 characters)

 Clearly explain the question or problem to be addressed and the approach to its answer or solution.
-The specific aims of the application must be obvious from the abstract, although they need not be restated verbatim.
+The specific aims of the application must be obvious from the abstract, although they need not be restated verbatim from the Research Plan.
 Clearly address how the proposed project, if successful, will have a major impact on the field of cancer research or on the care of patients with cancer.
 Summarize how the proposed research creates new paradigms or challenges existing ones.
 Explain how this research plan represents a new direction for the PI.
-Proposals that represent logical extensions of ongoing work funded from other sources will not be competitive.
+Projects that represent logical extensions of ongoing work funded from other sources will not be competitive.

-Note: It is the applicant's responsibility to capture CPRIT's attention with the Abstract and Significance statement alone.
-At this stage of initial evaluation, applications that are judged to offer only modest contributions to the field of cancer research or that do not sufficiently capture the reviewers' interest will be excluded from further peer review.
-Because of the volume of applications to be reviewed, comments made by reviewers at this stage of initial evaluation will not be provided to applicants (also see Section 8.1, above).
+Note: It is the applicant's responsibility to capture CPRIT's attention primarily with the Abstract and Significance statement alone.
+Therefore, applicants are advised to prepare this section wisely.
+Applicants should not waste this precious space by stating obvious facts (e.g., that cancer is a bad disease; that better diagnostic and therapeutic approaches are needed urgently; that the type of cancer of interest to the PI is important, vexing, or deadly; etc.).
+CPRIT is well aware of these facts.
+Based on this statement (and the Budget and Justification and Biographical Sketches), applications that are judged to offer only modest contributions to the field of cancer research or do not sufficiently capture the reviewers' interest will be excluded from further peer review (see Section 9.1).

-9.1.2.3.
-Layperson Summary (2,000 characters)
+10.3.4.
+Layperson's Summary (2,000 characters)

 Provide a layperson's summary of the proposed work.
-Describe, in very simple, nontechnical terms, the overall goals of the proposed work, the type of cancer addressed, the potential significance of the results, and the impact of the work on advancing the field of cancer research.
+Describe, in very simple, nontechnical terms, the overall goals of the proposed work, the type(s) of cancer addressed, the potential significance of the results, and the impact of the work on advancing the field of cancer research.
 The information provided in this summary will be made publicly available by CPRIT, particularly if the application is recommended for funding.
-Do not include any proprietary information in the Layperson Summary.
+Do not include any proprietary information in the Layperson's Summary.